datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 Company.
 Any information so obtained or copied shall be kept and maintained in strictest confidence except as required by law.

-Section 9.3  Reliance on Records and Books of Account  TC "Section 9.3 Reliance on Records and Books of Account" \\f C \\l "2" .** **Any Member shall be fully protected in relying in good faith upon the records and books of account of the Company and upon such information, opinions, reports or statements presented to the Company by its Manager, any of
+Section 9.3  Reliance on Records and Books of Account.
+Any Member shall be fully protected in relying in good faith upon the records and books of account of the Company and upon such information, opinions, reports or statements presented to the Company by its Manager, any of